wejgaard/TclForth/README.md

 * Desktop apps for Windows and OS-X

 ### [Guide](https://github.com/wejgaard/tclforth/wiki)
 TclForth is special.
-Discover a new Forth universe.
+Explore a new Forth universe.

 ### [Comments](https://github.com/wejgaard/tclforth/issues)
 Use the Issues for Comments, Questions, Ideas.